tmobile/magentaA11y/_checklist-web/tab-panel.md

 - [More details and working examples](https://www.w3.org/WAI/ARIA/apg/patterns/tabpanel/)
 - You can also use **radio buttons** as controls.
 This will be easier to understand for screenreader users (as is done with this website's tabs).
+- Note: an `aria-selected` state is explicity required as some screenreaders will assume the tab is selected unless delared `false`.

 ### Use semantic HTML where possible